create3000/x_ite/docs/_posts/getting-started.md

 X_ITE can load several file formats, either directly as the source of the \<x3d-canvas\> element or as the source of an Inline node, as well as using API methods of the [Browser object](reference/browser-services.md).
 Foreign formats such as glTF are converted internally to X3D and then made available to the scene graph.

-Additionally files can be compressed using GZip compression.

 | Encoding         | File Extension | MIME Type       |
 |------------------|----------------|-----------------|
 | X3D XML          | .x3d, .x3dz    | model/x3d+xml   |